esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     0.01687...

-much better right?
+Much better, right?

-.. note:: For more information on using Numba to speed up your python code see `Numba documentation pages <http://numba.pydata.org/>`_.
+.. note:: For more information on using Numba to speed up your python code see the `Numba documentation pages <http://numba.pydata.org/>`_.
           In particular, note that only a limited part of NumPy and the python language in general is supported by this use.